d-EURO/smartContracts/README.md

 ## Minting module v1
-In contrast to Frankencoin, dEURO does not use the minting module v1 at all
+In contrast to Frankencoin, JUSD does not use the minting module v1 at all

 ## Minting module v2